Lilla Cabot Perry: Return to America

-In 1908 Perry moved to Boston permanently, but focused on portraits because they were more marketable than her landscapes.
-She regained her health and had six of her paintings exhibited in Paris at the Salon des Indépendents, including Dans un Bateau and Le Paravent Jaune in 1908.
-In November 1909 Perry returned to America with a newfound inspiration for her work.
-The following year she demonstrated her renewed enthusiasm for her art by creating a rare urban view for her oeuvre, The State House, Boston (1910).
+In 1908, Perry returned to Boston, but she focused on portraits because they were more marketable than her landscapes.
+She regained her health and had six of her paintings exhibited in Paris at the Salon des Indépendants, including Dans un Bateau and Le Paravent Jaune in 1908.
+In November 1909, Perry returned to America with a newfound inspiration for her work.
+The following year, she demonstrated her renewed enthusiasm for her art by creating a rare urban view for her oeuvre, The State House, Boston (1910).
 She was a founding member of The Guild of Boston Artists (1914).
 By 1915, Perry had received yet another bronze medal at the Panama–Pacific International Exposition in San Francisco, California for her portrait, Hildegarde, the daughter of a friend.
-She painted the portrait in 1916 of Edwin Arlington Robinson, who wrote a biography of her husband for The Dictionary of American Biography.
-Robinson often visited the Perrys at their Hancock, New Hampshire house.
+In 1916, she painted a portrait of Edwin Arlington Robinson, who wrote a biography of her husband for The Dictionary of American Biography.
+Robinson often visited the Perrys at their house in Hancock, New Hampshire.

 Throughout her career as an artist, Perry was deeply engaged in the artistic communities of whatever town she lived in and actively promoted Impressionism's style.
 The passage of time did not cause Perry's passions to wane.
 In 1913, Perry helped to form the ultra-conservative Guild of Boston Artists in order to oppose the art world's avant-garde trends.
 Perry was dissatisfied by the “modern art" that was taking hold.
-In 1920 Perry received a commemoration for giving six years of loyal service to the Guild.
+In 1920, Perry received a commemoration for giving six years of loyal service to the Guild.

-In 1922, she had her first solo exhibition in New York, which included her landscapes from Japan and Givnerny.
-A New York Morning Telegrapher review called it "one of the most exciting exhibition given by a woman in this city in years."
+In 1922, she had her first solo exhibition in New York, which included her landscapes from Japan and Giverny.
+A New York Morning Telegrapher review called it "one of the most exciting exhibitions given by a woman in this city in years."

 Final years

-By 1923 Perry's book of poetry, The Jar of Dreams was published.
+By 1923, Perry's book of poetry, The Jar of Dreams, was published.
 It included a poem of her appreciation for Japan and New England: